 There’s nothing worse than finishing up with the lawnmower, standing back to admire your hard work, and being greeted by ugly patches of long grass around the edges.
 A grass trimmer or strimmer is the perfect solution to take care of these untidy grass clumps and well as for tackling unruly weeds.

 There are loads of different options when it comes to choosing a new strimmer and not all models are created equal.
-To help you out I’ve put together this article that covers the 10 best options to help focus your search.
+To help you out I’ve reviewed dozens of strimmers myself and put together this article that covers the 10 best options to help focus your search.
+I also came back in 2023 to updated it to the latest and greatest models.

 Top 5 Best Strimmers UK